SelamawitWY/SA-mini-project2/README.md

 - Make sure you have docker setup on your machine
 - Make sure you have kubernetes setup on your machine
-- Make sure you install helm
+- Make sure you install helm and kafka

   > > brew install helm
   > > helm repo add bitnami https://charts.bitnami.com/bitnami
   > > helm install my-release bitnami/kafka

-- Deploy services by running the following command
+- Deploy services by running the following command in the release folder

-  > > kubectl apply -f ./
+  > > kubectl apply -f .

 - Create account and login